willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 }
 ```

-Failure: return HTTP `200 OK`
+Failure: Return HTTP `200 OK`

-The endpoint denied the request.
-The user receives a “Could not add the shift” error message in Shifts.
+This is an example of the response if the endpoint denied the request.
+In this scenario, the user receives a “Could not add the shift” error message in Shifts.

 ```http
 {